jqhoogland/aligning-ai/src/pages/0-introduction/preface/index.md

 Our aim is to occupy one level of distillation above the ["sequences"](https://www.alignmentforum.org/library) of the AF.
 In doing so, we hope to provide a self-contained introduction to the field—enough that an advanced undergrad or graduate student can get up to speed and start contributing to the field.

-We also aiming for this textbook to become the basis of courses such as [AGI Safety Fundamentals](https://www.agisafetyfundamentals.com/ai-alignment-curriculum), [Alignment 201](https://www.agisafetyfundamentals.com/alignment-201-curriculum), [Intro to ML Safety](https://course.mlsafety.org/), [AI Safety Camp](https://aisafety.camp/), [ARENA](https://www.arena.education/), and [MLAB](https://forum.effectivealtruism.org/posts/vvocfhQ7bcBR4FLBx/apply-to-the-second-ml-for-alignment-bootcamp-mlab-2-in).
+We're also aiming for this textbook to become the basis of courses such as [AGI Safety Fundamentals](https://www.agisafetyfundamentals.com/ai-alignment-curriculum), [Alignment 201](https://www.agisafetyfundamentals.com/alignment-201-curriculum), [Intro to ML Safety](https://course.mlsafety.org/), [AI Safety Camp](https://aisafety.camp/), [ARENA](https://www.arena.education/), and [MLAB](https://forum.effectivealtruism.org/posts/vvocfhQ7bcBR4FLBx/apply-to-the-second-ml-for-alignment-bootcamp-mlab-2-in).
 Our audience includes a wide range of different people: researchers, students, engineers, and those working in public policy.
 We don't expect all content to be relevant to all readers, and we suggest that readers skip over content that doesn't concern them.

 ## About the Editors

-[Jesse Hoogland](https://jessehoogland.com) is a [SERI MATS scholar](https://www.serimats.org/) under the Deceptive Alignment stream.
+[Jesse Hoogland](https://jessehoogland.com) is a [SERI MATS scholar](https://www.serimats.org/) under the Deceptive Alignment stream with Evan Hubinger.
 He has a master's degree in theoretical physics from the University of Amsterdam.

 [^1]: There are precedents for textbooks written during the revolution.
 E.g.: Nielsen & Chuang's Quantum Computation and Quantum Information was first published in 2000, only six years after Shor's algorithm and eight years after the Deutsch-Jozsa algorithm.